SADC upset by Rwanda's military aid to appease Mozambique's Cabo Delgado province | DW | 13.07.2021

 MISEREOR and Bread for the World have also appealed to the German government to dissuade Portugal and France from their military intervention plans.

-"It would be negligent to support a long-term military intervention by an EU mission without a thorough analysis of the causes of the conflict by the EU Parliament," said MISEREOR's Meiwald.
+"It would be negligent to support a long-term military intervention by an EU mission without a thorough analysis of the causes of the conflict by the EU Parliament," MISEREOR's Meiwald said.

 "Considering the risks involved,Germany wouldn't be doing its European partners Portugal and France any favors.
 And the situation for the people in the country may become even more hopeless," Meiwald added.